functional-koans/clojure-koan-engine/README.md

 which can be found in the file epl-v10.html at the root of this distribution.
 By using this software in any fashion, you are agreeing to be bound by the terms of this license.

+### Next

+Lein plugin
+* advantages
+  * Drop into an existing project and you get koans.
+  * lein koan run
+  * lein koan test

+What if I want to run this project outside of leiningen?

+* Pull in the library with lein deps script/run should be able to take care of everything.